-Whether you have your sights set on a medal at Tokyo 2020, or simply want to improve your fitness and have fun, Bristol's excellent sports and fitness facilities will help you stay on top of your game in an environment that promotes a proactive approach to sport, health and wellbeing.
+Whether you've set your sights set on Tokyo 2020, or just want to improve your fitness, Bristol's proactive approach to wellbeing and excellent sports and fitness facilities will help you stay on top of your game.

-The University's Sports and Activity Pass offers excellent value for money, giving you access to our broad range of facilities and classes either free of charge or at a discounted rate.
+The University's student memberships offers excellent value for money, giving you access to our broad range of facilities and classes, either free of charge or at a discounted rate.

-- 33-metre swimming pool in the Students' Union;
+- 32-metre swimming pool in the Students' Union.

-- Coombe Dingle Sports Complex featuring first-class pitches for a range of sports, a new state-of-the-art conditioning suite and tennis centre;
+- Coombe Dingle Sports Complex featuring first-class pitches for a range of sports, a tennis centre and Olympic weight-lifting gym.

-- Brand new £1.2 million boathouse at Saltford on the River Avon.
+- New £1.2 million boathouse at Saltford on the River Avon.

-You might prefer to try something new, take sport to the local community or develop your coaching skills.
-Find out more about becoming a leader, coach or volunteer.
+With our sports leadership and coaching opportunities you can try something new, take sport to the local community, or develop your coaching skills.

 Sport Performance Squad

 Our Performance Squad helps talented student athletes continue their sporting career without compromising academic achievements.